-The Open Meeting Law requires at least 24-hour advance notice of all meetings to the public body and to the general public.
-Notice enables the public to attend public meetings by informing them of when and where to go, and how to get information regarding the matters under consideration.
+The Open Meeting Law generally requires at least twenty-four hour advance notice of all meetings to the public body and to the general public.
+A.R.S. § 38-431.02(C).
+Notice enables members of the public to attend public meetings by informing them of when and where to go, and how to get information regarding the matters under consideration.
 Arizona courts have emphasized the importance of sufficient notice.
-The Arizona Court of Appeals explained, "The notice provisions in the open meeting law are obviously designed to give meaningful effect to provisions such as A.R.S. §§ 38-431.01(A) and 38-431.09.
+The Arizona Court of Appeals explained, "[t]he notice provisions in the open meeting law are obviously designed to give meaningful effect to provisions such as A.R.S. §§ 38-431.01(A) and 38-431.09.
 The goal of exposing the public decision-making process to the public itself could be significantly, if not totally thwarted, in the absence of mandatory notice provisions and their enforcement."
 Carefree Improvement Ass'n v.
 City of Scottsdale, 133 Ariz.
-106, 649 P.2d 985 (Ariz.
-App.
+106, 111, 649 P.2d 985, 990 (App.
 1982).